chienphamvu/kubex/README.md

 ## Usage

 KubeX provides simplified commands for common Kubernetes operations.
-It leverages `kubectl` and `kubecolor` to provide a more efficient and user-friendly experience.
+It leverages `kubectl` to provide a more efficient and user-friendly experience. `kubecolor` is recommended for colored output.

 KubeX simplifies common `kubectl` commands.
 Here are some examples: